How Debt Collectors Use Robocalls to Contact Consumers

 Perhaps one of the most common reasons robocalls are made is when a debt collection agency is attempting to obtain payment from a consumer who owes them money.
 What many people may not realize is that these calls may be unlawful, and legal action could be taken if they do not stop.
-Anyone who is not sure whether the calls they are receiving from a debt collection agency are legal can meet with an attorney, like a robocalling lawyer in Tampa, FL, for professional insight.
+Anyone who is not sure whether the calls they are receiving from a debt collection agency are legal can meet with an attorney, like a robocalling lawyer, for professional insight.

 Are all robocalls out to collect money, scam, or sell a consumer something?

 Not all robocalls are negative in essence.
 There are instances where a robocall is made with the intention to be purely informational.
 For example, a consumer may receive a robocall about an upcoming appointment, prescription reminder, bank alert, or college update regarding a class.
 Good-natured robocalls often include messages that are specific to the person, and the institution is not out to sell something or scam the consumer.

 If a debt collection agency wants to make a robocall to a consumer, they must first obtain consent to do so.
 An agency may get permission in such a way that the consumer does not realize what they did was deemed consent.
 For example, a debt agency may robocall the cell phone number a consumer listed when filling out an account application or the agency got the cell phone number when the consumer called to update his or her account information.
 Either way, this route is quite misleading, as many consumers think that a verbal statement is the only way to grant consent to receive these robocalls.